-As you plan your retirement, you may be thinking about moving to a beach town to enjoy your retirement years near the sand and water.
+As you plan your retirement, you may be thinking about moving to a beach town to enjoy your golden years near the sand and water.

 But beach towns can get expensive depending on real estate costs, taxes, and other factors.

-So if you’re trying to save money in retirement, here are a few beach cities to consider that can also be affordable.
+So, if you’re trying to save money in retirement, here are a few beach cities to consider that can also help you stretch your budget.

 If you’re over 50, take advantage of massive travel discounts and trip-planning resources